How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 New traditions or connections with your family?

-3) Surround Yourself With Empowerment
+3) Surround Yourself With a Winning Team

-Don’t try to rebuild alone.
-Just as healing requires community, growth (especially that which can become exponential) requires the right support.
+Just as healing requires community, growth (especially that which comes with deep healing) requires the right support.

 Think of it as choosing a "winning team."
 If you are going to embark on this endeavor, it's crucial that you invest in the things that are going to get you to success.